What Are Transfer Taxes?

 Here's what you need to know about transfer taxes:

-• Transfer taxes are considered part of closing costs, meaning they are paid out when the home sale is finalized.
+• Transfer taxes are considered part of closing costs, meaning they're paid out when the home sale is finalized.
+They are separate from realtor commissions.

 • In terms of costs, transfer taxes run the spectrum from hundreds to thousands of dollars depending on where the property is located.